Summer Lawn Care

 When mowing a new lawn from sod, not seed, wait 2 to 3 weeks before mowing to give the sod a chance to root into the soil.
 To test if it’s ready to mow, back off on watering and walk on the turf; if it’s firm enough to walk on, it’s good to mow.
-(You can also gently pull up on the sod to check whether or not it has rooted.)
+You can also gently—no, seriously, we mean gently— pull up on the sod to check whether or not it has rooted.
 Don’t cut the grass shorter than 2 inches for the first few times.
-Be very careful while you mow so you don’t pull up any sod (if a section gets moved around, just put it back in place).
+Also, be very careful while you mow so you don’t pull up any sod.
+But no need to freak out if you do.
+If a section gets moved around, just put it back in place.

-If you’re not sure what type of grass you have, check out our Grass Type Identifier article, which will help you identify your grass based on ZIP code and region.
+Not sure what type of grass you have?
+You're not alone, not by a long shot.
+Check out our Grass Type Identifier article, which will help you identify your grass based on ZIP code and region.

 When mowing, leave the clippings on the lawn.
+No, hear us out on this one.
 Grass clippings break down quickly and return beneficial nutrients to the soil.
-Mow often enough so too much isn’t removed at once and clippings are small.
-Removing too much of the grass blade shocks the grass and leaves piles of long clippings on the lawn that do not break down quickly and can smother growing grass.
+Just be sure to mow often enough that you're not removing too much at once and the clippings are small.
+Shaving off too much of the grass blade shocks the grass and leaves piles of long clippings on the lawn that don't break down quickly and can smother growing grass.
+Not cool.

-Hint: If you do bag clippings, toss them in the garden as mulch or compost them, but only if you haven’t used any lawn weed control products.
+If you do end up bagging your clippings, do the earth a favor and toss them in the garden as mulch or compost them—but only if you haven’t used any lawn weed control products.

-For the cleanest cut, sharpen mower blades at the first sign of wear.
+Just like you wouldn't shave with a dull blade, you've got to sharpen mower blades at the first sign of wear.
 Dull blades tear up grass, causing ragged, brown edges.
-Continually using a dull mower blade can also cause your grass to weaken over time, making it more susceptible to disease, insect damage, and other stresses (like heat and drought).
-A mower tune-up and blade sharpening once a year helps in many ways: Your mower will start easier, make cleaner cuts, and slice your clippings without bogging down the mower blades.
-Also, remember to wash your mower after each use, to help prevent any blockages within the mower itself.
+That's not the worst of it, though.
+Using a dull mower blade over and over can also cause your grass to weaken over time, making it more susceptible to disease, insect damage, and other stresses (like heat and drought).
+A mower tune-up and blade sharpening once a year is a win-win-win: Your mower will start easier, make cleaner cuts, and slice your clippings without bogging down the mower blades.
+One more thing: Remember to wash your mower after each use, to help prevent any blockages within the mower itself.

-- When using a push mower, always push in a forward direction.
+- When using a push mower, mow forward whenever possible.

 - Keep an eye out for pets and children, especially if you have a loud mower.